How do I get a referral?

 How do I make an appointment?

-Please phone my secretary Karen in Exeter (01392) 272951 or contact us online and we can discuss a suitable date and time with you.
+Please phone my secretary Cerys in Exeter 07471 467023 or contact us online and we can discuss a suitable date and time with you.

 Where will I be seen?

-Your consultation will be at the private consulting rooms at 1 the Quadrant, Wonford Road, near the centre of Exeter.
+Your consultation will be at the private consulting rooms at Nuffield Health Exeter Hospital, Wonford Road, near the centre of Exeter.
 Parking can be difficult so do allow plenty of time for your journey.

 If I need an endoscopy, where will it be performed?